 Albuquerque International Balloon Fiesta

-Each day has special launches, such as special-shape balloons – including penguins, pigs, Star Wars characters – and international balloons.
+Each day has special launches, such as special-shape balloons – including penguins, pigs, and Star Wars characters – and international balloons.
 Games and challenges involving pilot skills occur during the morning.
 It includes landing sandbags inside targets on the ground without touching land.

-Besides the great food – giant breakfast burritos, Indian tacos, and even turkey legs – and music, including live bands and traditional mariachi groups, the Fiesta include vendors from around the country selling souvenirs and unique wares, such as Christmas ornaments designed to resemble pets.
+Besides the great food – giant breakfast burritos, Indian tacos, and even turkey legs – and music, including live bands and traditional mariachi groups, the Fiesta includes vendors from around the country selling souvenirs and unique wares, such as Christmas ornaments designed to resemble pets.

 National Balloon Classic